NL54/ToDoListJavaSpringBoot/README.md

 `java -jar target/todolist-0.0.1-SNAPSHOT.jar` to launch the project with java

 ## To Test the project
-To test this project, you can use the file in the postman folder.
+To test this project, you can use the file in the postman folder. (use the one present on the last update)

 ## Initialization of the database
 The database of users and todos is initialized with data fetch from the API https://jsonplaceholder.typicode.com .